Anna Bilińska: Works

 Anna Bilińska, Murzynka - A Negress (1884) NMW.
 Logged in Poland's official directory of cultural heritage looted during WWII, recovered in 2012.

 Anna Bilińska is best known for her portraits, especially those featuring women, painted with great intuition.
 Her Self-Portrait with Apron and Brushes (1887) developed a new self-portrait pose by placing the artist in front of a model's backdrop, thus stating that she is her own model.
 Her portrait titled By the Window (1890), painted using the pastel technique, was regarded by 19th-century critics as Bilińska's most modern painting considering its subject matter, framing, and the use of light.
 It depicts a young girl leaning out of a window towards a sunlit garden and was probably painted during the artist's summer holiday spent in the fishing village of Boyardville.
 Among her notable male portraits is the portrait of American sculptor George Grey Barnard painted in 1890 at the request of Alfred Corning Clark.
-She also painted still lifes, genre scenes and landscapes using oil watercolors and sometimes pastels.
+She also painted still lifes, genre scenes, and landscapes using oil, watercolors, and sometimes pastels.

 Two of Bilińska's paintings went missing after World War II: A Negress (1884) and The Italian Woman (1880).
 The former was rediscovered at an auction in Germany in 2011 and successfully reclaimed in 2012 thanks to the efforts of the Ministry of Culture and National Heritage of Poland.
 It is currently displayed at the National Museum in Warsaw.

-Her paintings can be found in the National Museum in Warsaw, National Museum in Wrocław, National Museum in Kraków, Victoria Art Gallery in Bath, Musée d'art moderne in Saint-Étienne, Lviv National Art Gallery, Gothenburg Museum of Art, State Museum of Pennsylvania, Berlin Musical Instrument Museum as well as private collections.
+Her paintings can be found in the National Museum in Warsaw, National Museum in Wrocław, National Museum in Kraków, Victoria Art Gallery in Bath, Musée d'art moderne in Saint-Étienne, Lviv National Art Gallery, Gothenburg Museum of Art, State Museum of Pennsylvania, and the Berlin Musical Instrument Museum, as well as in private collections.